arewm/TOP-python/submission/README.txt

 If defining a new API for the compiler to replace, it must have the following property:
 - when defining methods in the API, redefine all variables directly within the API method with a unique name (i.e. `top_api_funstuff`).
 It does not look like I can do cascading variable redefinitions
 - All API methods to be replaced have to be function calls
+- The code for the API must be contained within its own module (see the `test_cases` directory for an example), but the .py function is what needs to be referenced in the CLI

 ###############